Holiday Schmoliday...And Yet...Happy 2016!

 I also had some New Year confusion this time around, which surprised me even more.
 I typically love the new year.
 I geek out on making goals (more positive and flexible than 'resolutions' in my mind), and tying up as many loose ends as possible before the clock strikes midnight.
 I can't get enough clean-slate feeling.

 But I can't lie, it was tough this year.
 I have specific goals from last year that are already in progress, and that I plan to continue, so no need to make many more.
 While this is good, it also left me with little upon which to focus on New Year's Eve.
-With no need to make my list of goals, too tired for champagne after work, and loose ends basically tied from earlier efforts, I was unsure how to get my festive on.
+With no need to make my list of goals, too tired after work for champagne, and loose ends basically tied from earlier efforts, I was unsure how to get my festive on.